lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 documents are created and a copy of each access control document is created on every active collection shard.

 ## The Access Control Hierarchy
+The SGT SDK methods facilitate the creation of a hierarchy of _principals_.
+A _principal_ is an entity that has certain access permissions to resources.
+In the context of Fusion, the most common entities are _users_ and _groups_ and the typical access permission is the document _read_ permission.
+The SGT SDK methods are abstract - they support any _principal_ type and any permission.
+But this example demonstrate _users_, _groups_ and document _read_ permissions.

+When security the SGT query pipeline stage is configured, documents are accessible only by principals who are specified in the document's `_lw_acl_ss` list field. `user1` will be able to see the document only if it's specified in the `_lw_acl_ss` field, or if a group `user1` belongs to is specified in the `_lw_acl_ss` field.
+This access authorization is transitive through group nesting.

+When the sample connector populates a single shard collections it creates 6 documents:  2 users, 2 groups and 2 content documents.
+- _user1_
+- _user2_
+- _group1_ with _user1_ as a member
+- _group2_ with _user1_ and _user2_ as members.
+- _doc1_ with _group1_ in its `_lw_acl_ss` permissions list.
+- _doc2_ with _group2_ in its `_lw_acl_ss` permissions list.

+This hierarchy means that _user1_ has access to both documents and _user2_ has access only to _doc2_.

 ![Document structure](docs/png2.png)

 ### Access Control Fetcher behavior